AllyYL/casestudy/src/projects/bloom.md

 Additional functionalities were added, including fullscreen mode and, after consulting fashion designers, size setup and pattern library were added to the ideation toolkit.

-However, we were also challenged by this question:
+However, we were also challenged by this question...

 ### Challenge: Internt Clarity

+**How does someone with no context understand what this product does just by looking at the interface?**
+It’s a valid concern.
+For apps like Booking, Uber, or WhatsApp, the value is immediately legible.
+But many newer tools—like ChatGPT, Figma, Spline.ai, are.na, or v0—operate differently.
+They’re less linear, less task-specific, and more open-ended.
+That ambiguity can be powerful, but it also risks alienating first-time users.